RoBorregos/frida-cortex/README.md

 ## Try It Online

-**Recommended**: Use the [Hugging Face Space](https://huggingface.co/spaces/afr2903/frida-cortex) for the easiest way to try FRIDA without any setup.
+**Recommended**: Use the [🤗 Space](https://huggingface.co/spaces/afr2903/frida-cortex) for the easiest way to try FRIDA without any setup.

 Alternatively, there's another [Playground](https://frida-cortex.vercel.app/) online.